EDUCATION & TRAINING

 Stay Connected

-Our trainings will open for registration in late 2024, with the first cohorts beginning in January 2025.
+Our trainings will open for registration in late summer 2026, with the first cohorts beginning in Fall 2026.

-✨ Want to be the first to know when applications open?
+✨ Want to be the first to know when applications open or chat with our team?
 CONTACT US

 • A smiling woman with curly red hair and blue glasses wearing a turquoise tank top and layered necklaces, standing in a warmly lit wooden interior.